-Ann Voskamp has written the first two books in a series of geography texts for children in grades one through six (grammar stage) while Terri Johnson has written the third and fourth volumes.
+Ann Voskamp has written the first two books in a series of geography texts for children in grades one through six (grammar stage) while Terri Johnson has written three additional volumes.
 The influence of V.M.
 Hillyer, author of A Child's History of the World and A Child's Geography of the World, is evident.
 Like Hillyer, Voskamp and Johnson write with an engaging style, directly to the student:

 While I could see your home from the street, you can't see the home God made for us by standing back a little.
 The home god made for us is much bigger than just what you see outside your window, bigger than what is down your street, bigger even than what is across your country.
 The home God made for is STUPENDOUSLY HUGE!!
 So huge, we can't really see it all!
 That sounds strange, doesn't it? (p.
 16 Vol. 1).

 You might have noticed the reference to God.
 In contrast to Hillyer's books, this series is Christian in perspective, especially in the first two books.
 The Christian worldview shows up through the text material, the "Excursion" activities, and especially in the "Reaching Out to His World" activities in the first two books.
-The last two volumes are less visibly Christian.
+The last three volumes are less visibly Christian.
 They each have an optional prayer guide, and there are occasional spots in the texts that are clearly written with an assumption that the audience is Christian.

-Books are printed in full color on glossy paper, with photos, drawings, and other graphic elements contributing to a first class appearance.
-Each book includes a companion CD-ROM that has copywork passages and templates for students to use, tests, and other printable pages that vary by volume and will be described later.
+Books are printed in full color on glossy paper, with photos, drawings, and other graphic elements contributing to outstanding visual presentation.
+Each book includes bonus downloadable content that has copywork passages and templates for students to use, tests, and other printable pages that vary by volume.